nonoteam/NonoConverter/README.md

 No analogues were found among mobile applications.

-Advantages over analogues (sites):
+Advantages over web analogues:
-* Does not require internet (works offline)
+* Does not require internet connection (works offline)
-* Better functionality:
+* Allows to take a photo directly in the application
-  * User can take a photo directly in the application
+* Unique features:
   * User can crop selected image
   * Check for the existence and uniqueness of a logical solution of nonogram
-  * In addition to nonogram, user can save its miniature
+  * In addition to nonogram, user can save its thumbnail

 ## Table Of Contents